-In fiscal year 2020, the Board of Trustees adopted a new spending policy beginning fiscal year 2020.
-The new spending policy provides a target for the annual dollar spend from the aggregate endowment.
+Newfields has a policy (the spending policy) which provides a target for the annual dollar spend from the aggregate endowment.
 The spending policy limits annual dollar spend from the endowment to the prior year's budgeted dollar spend plus an inflationary rate so long as the calculated aggregate draw rate would not exceed six percent (6%) of the endowment value calculated at the December 31 preceding the start of such fiscal year.
 Additionally, dollar spend from the endowment may increase by an amount equal to four percent (4%) of any new endowment contributions received by Newfields.
-Under the new policy, Newfields continues to target a draw rate of no more than 4.50% of the endowment value as calculated at the December 31 preceding the start of a fiscal year.
+Under the policy, Newfields continues to target a draw rate of no more than 4.50% of the endowment value as calculated at the December 31 preceding the start of a fiscal year.

 In establishing this policy, Newfields considered the long-term expected return on its endowment.
 Accordingly, over the long-term, Newfields expects the current spending policy to allow its endowment to grow at the rate of inflation.
 This is consistent with Newfields' objective to maintain the purchasing power of endowment assets held in perpetuity or for a specified term, as well as to provide additional real growth through new gifts and investment returns.
-For the years ended June 30, 2020 and 2019, the Board of Trustees approved a spending rate in excess of this target to support current operations.
+For the years ended June 30, 2021 and 2020, the Board of Trustees approved a spending rate in excess of this target to support current operations.
 Accordingly, over the long-term, Newfields expects the current spending policy to allow its endowment to grow at the rate of inflation.
 This is consistent with Newfields' objective to maintain the purchasing power of endowment assets held in perpetuity or for a specified term, as well as to provide additional real growth through new gifts and investment return.

-Note 13: Employee Benefits
+Note 14: Employee Benefits

 Newfields has a defined-contribution employee's retirement savings plan covering all full-time employees meeting certain eligibility requirements.
 Newfields makes contributions to the plan to match employee contributions and pays the cost of administering the plan.
-Employee benefit expense under this plan was approximately \$367,000 and \$315,000 for 2020 and 2019, respectively.
+Employee benefit expense under this plan was approximately \$475,000 and \$367,000 for 2021 and 2020, respectively.

-Note 14: Disclosures About Fair Value of Assets and Liabilities
+Note 15: Disclosures About Fair Value of Assets and Liabilities